malin84/transportation_networks_of_china/README.md

 ### Segment-Year Level Information

-4. `seg_year_MMMM.csv` contains the segment-year level information.
-In the current project, the only variable that varies at this level is the usage type of railroads.
+The file `seg_year_MMMM.csv` contains the segment-year level information.
+In the current version, the only variable that varies at this level is the usage type of railroads.
 Several railroads switched between "mixed-use" and "freight-only" during our sample period.
 Each row in the file refers to a segment.
 The columns are as follows:

+1. `seg_id`: the segment id.
+2. `year_type_YYYY`: the usage type of the segment in the year `YYYY.` `type= none` indicates that the road or railroad is no longer in use in that year.

 ### Segment-Pixel Mapping